-He calls for pension and public sector reforms — “We must learn to say that we can be more efficient while spending less, we cannot just say spend, spend, spend” — as well as measures to improve Italian workers’ competitiveness.
+He calls for pension and public-sector reforms — “We must learn to say that we can be more efficient while spending less, we cannot just say spend, spend, spend” — as well as measures to improve Italian workers’ competitiveness.

-Average hourly labor costs in Italy are close to the eurozone average but have continued to rise during the crisis, unlike was the case in Greece, Ireland and Portugal.
+Average hourly labor costs in Italy are close to the eurozone average but have continued to rise during the crisis, unlike in Greece, Ireland and Portugal.

-First, he claimed such policies in the past had benefited employers more than employees.
+First, he claimed such policies in the past had benefited employers more than workers.
 The labor reforms of the previous governments, he said, “had no appreciable results in terms of creating jobs.”

-Blair similarly weaned his Labour Party off militant unionism in the 1990s, preferring a more centrist socialism that accepted many of the market reforms that were implemented by Margaret Thatcher’s Conservative government.
+Blair similarly weaned his Labour Party off militant unionism in the 1990s, preferring a more centrist socialism that accepted the market reforms of Margaret Thatcher’s Conservative government.

 By focusing on issues middle- and working-class voters actually cared about, Blair dramatically expanded Labour’s support and returned it to government after almost twenty years in opposition.